 Select the repository from the Repository drop-down list.
 Next, select which branch of the source repo you’d like to use as the source.
 Optionally, for monorepos, specify the folder that contains the source in the Source Directory field.
 For containers, specify the image tag to use.
 Click Next.

 If you need to use environment variables, click Edit to the right of the resource name and supply them.
 Click the Encrypt checkbox to ensure a variable’s value is obscured in all build, deploy, and application logs.

-Go to https://cloud.digitalocean.com/apps, click on your app, and click on the Settings tab.
+In the Apps section of the DigitalOcean Control Panel, select your app and click on the Settings tab.
 Click the Static Site you’d like to edit.